 1. Do Some Soul Searching

 Confessing a money misdeed to your spouse is never easy.
 You don’t want to hurt the person you love.
 Before you approach the subject with them, do some soul searching.
 Figure out why you’re committing Financial Infidelity in the first place.
-Is it coming from fear or anger?
-Is it based in resentment?
-Is it a way to fight back against a feeling that you’ve been money shamed by your spouse?
+Is it coming from fear or anger, is it based in resentment or is it a way to fight back against a feeling that you have been money shamed by your spouse?
 Sit down and determine the root cause of your Financial Infidelity before you do anything else.

 2. Remind Yourself That You Are Confessing To A Person You Trust

 Once you’ve figured out why you’re being dishonest with your spouse about money, it’s time to gather your courage for the tough discussion.
 It’s important to remember that while confessing won’t be easy, this is a person that loves you.
 You have to rely on the foundation of trust you’ve built together.
-Remind yourself that you and your spouse are committed to each other for better and for worse, and you can count on them to understand and work through this with you.
+Remind yourself that you and your spouse are committed to each other for better and worse.
+You can count on them to understand and work through this with you.